Get notified when data has changed with Finch Webhooks. You can create, test, and manage Finch Webhooks in the Developer Dashboard.

 job.data_sync_all.completed

-events are emitted for automated jobs (everytime a data sync completes).
-Additional information for these is available from the automated jobs endpoint.
+Emitted for automated W4 form synchronization jobs.
+Additional information is available from the automated jobs endpoint.

 job.benefit_*.completed